Ancient Cuneiform Tablets Are Revealing Secrets Of The Lost City Of Irisagrig In Iraq

-While Hobby Lobby were recently forced to relinquish the hundreds of ancient clay tablets that had been stolen that had originated in the lost city of Irisagrig 4,000 years ago, cuneiform texts have revealed secrets about the daily lives of individuals who once lived in this great and ancient city in Iraq.
+While Hobby Lobby was recently forced to relinquish the hundreds of ancient clay tablets that had been stolen that had originated in the lost city of Irisagrig 4,000 years ago, cuneiform texts have revealed secrets about the daily lives of individuals who once lived in this great and ancient city in Iraq.

 Yale University’s Eckart Frahm has explained that he was fortunate enough to be able to sift through many of the 450 tablets that Hobby Lobby had acquired over the years after Immigration and Customs Enforcement (ICE) asked him to go through the cuneiform texts to learn more about their contents, as Live Science report.